-- The date, and

-- The participants and their titles, and

-- The nature of the communication, and

-- All medical, vocational or return to work decisions made.
+- The date, and - The participants and their titles, and - The details of the online communication (see Services that can be billed, above), and - All medical, vocational or return to work decisions made.

 A copy of the online communication must be sent to L&I.